reinhart1010/nix/docs/en/common/speedtest.md

 # speedtest

 Official command-line interface for testing internet bandwidth using <https://speedtest.net>.
-Note: some platforms link `speedtest` to `speedtest-cli`.
-If some of the examples in this page don't work, see `speedtest-cli`.
+Note: some platforms link `speedtest` to `speedtest-cli` or other tools like `librespeed`, which can also be installed as `speedtest` on certain Linux distributions.
+These command examples apply only to the official client.
 More information: <https://www.speedtest.net/apps/cli>.

 - Run a speed test: